zzonyo/trust-docs-test/source/index.html.md

 ### Note

  - The websocket subscription of positions will be pushed every 5 seconds with the event "snapshot".
 It will not be pushed if there is a push in 5 seconds.

+ - When switching leverage with no positions, the event "switch_lever_rate" will not be pushed by the position topic.

 ## Unsubscribe Position Updates Data(unsub)